Jonathan-Pacheco/Semantica_e_acessibilidade/README.md

 # semantics and accessibility
-## Layout made to train semantic and accessibility features.
+## Using a gym landing page to train semantic and accessibility features.